Finances and Taxes

 Step 2: Fill out two 1099-NEC forms (Copy A and B)

-Mark your calendar, because this form comes with a deadline.
+Mark your calendar, because this information return comes with a filing deadline.
 In January, look at how much you’ve paid the independent contractor over the past year.
-If you’ve paid them more than $600 within the past calendar year and their business entity is not an S corp or C corp, you’ll need to file a 1099-NEC form.
+If you’ve paid them more than $600 nonemployee compensation within the past calendar year and their business entity is not an S corp or C corp, you’ll need to file a 1099-NEC form to report payments (Form 1099-MISC is no longer used for this).

 Pro tip: If you paid your contractor via credit card or a payment platform (e.g. PayPal), you may not need to file a 1099-NEC.
 The payment settlement entity may be required to file a 1099-K

-The 1099-NEC reports how much an independent contractor earned (but not including payments made via credit cards or third party settlement platforms) while working with you.
-Both you and your contractor will need it to fill out your taxes.
 Every 1099-NEC comes with a Copy A and a Copy B. You’ll file Copy A with the IRS and send Copy B to your contractor.
 Because the 1099-NEC is not part of the Combined Federal/State Filing Program, you may also need to provide a 1099-NEC to your state and/or the state where your contractor resides or works.
-Be sure to check with your CPA to be sure that you’re in compliance with laws at the state level.
+Check in with your CPA for state tax advice to remain compliant.

-The deadline is Jan.
+The due date is Jan.
 31: Make sure you send the 1099-NEC to the IRS and your contractor by the last day of January.
 If that happens to fall on a weekend, you have until the following Monday.

 If you choose to mail your 1099-NEC Copy A to the IRS, be sure to include Form 1096: Annual Summary and Transmittal of U.S. Returns.
 This is a cover sheet for paper submissions.